jshuhnow/DepthAwareCNNplus/README.md

 $ pip install -r requirements.txt
 ```

-The depth-aware convolution and depth-aware average pooling operations are under folder `models/ops`, to build them, simply use `sh make.sh` to compile.
+The depth-aware convolution and depth-aware average pooling operations are under folder `models/ops`, to build them, simply use `sh scripts/make.sh` to compile.

 ### Training